programminghistorian/ph-submissions/lessons/geoparser-lesson.md

     mv ~/Downloads/geoparser-march2016.tar.gz ~/Documents/Software/

-For this lesson we assume that the geoparser is now located inside the `~/Documents/Software` directory.
+For this lesson it is assumed that the geoparser is now located inside the `~/Documents/Software` directory.
 You may however want to adjust these commands by specifying the place where the Geoparser was downloaded to and a different directory you’d like to install it in.
 For example if you'd like to create a new directory called `geoparsing` in your home directory and put the Geoparser there, then you would type:

     mkdir ~/geoparsing
     mv ~/Downloads/geoparser-march2016.tar.gz ~/geoparsing/